 · To take steps to ensure members are aware of the safeguarding policy

-· To review the policy annually or sooner if there is any significant change in circumstances or in the event of a serious incident and to ensure the policy follows statutory requirements as well as Charity Commission guidance and remains an effective, up-to-date and fit-for-purpose tool
+· To review the policy annually or sooner if there is any significant change in circumstances or in the event of a serious incident and to ensure the policy follows statutory requirements and Charity Commission guidance and remains an effective, up-to-date and fit-for-purpose tool

 · To keep safeguarding as a standing item on meeting agendas